 We are all beyond excited to share this project with you, and look forward to many more volumes to come!

 – Zac Scheinbaum

 Zac Scheinbaum was born in Santa Fe, NM.
 He attended the School of the Museum of Fine Arts in Boston and the College of Santa Fe.
 He apprenticed to tattoo under Mark Vigil at Four Star Tattoo in Santa Fe.
-He currently resides in Brooklyn, NY, and is proud to call Kings Avenue Tattoo his home.
+He currently resides in San Francisco CA, and is proud to call Seventh Son Tattoo his Home.
+He Previously worked at Kings Avenue Tattoo and SAVED tattoo.